-The small probe is carefully inserted through the cannula and into the disc.
-When the probe is turned on, its rotating tip removes small portions of the disc nucleus.
+A small radiofrequency probe is carefully inserted through the cannula and into the disc.
+The device sends pulses of radio waves to dissolve small portions of the disc nucleus.
 Because only enough of the disc is removed to reduce pressure inside the disc, the spine remains stable.